 It’s worth having the willpower to look after yourself at this time as it will make your mental state a lot healthier making it less foggy up there to make rational, emotional decisions.
-By all means, initially after you’ve heard to heart wrenching news go and get a massive McDonalds or Burger King but after that initial pig out, make a promise to yourself to love and respect your mind and body and it will pay off in helping to deal with the emotional upheaval.
+By all means, initially, after you’ve heard to heart-wrenching news go and get a massive McDonalds or Burger King but after that initial pig out, make a promise to yourself to love and respect your mind and body and it will pay off in helping to deal with the emotional upheaval.

 Don’t say goodbye to the world

-Likelihood is that after walking away or being walked away from, you want to cut out the rest of the world.
+The likelihood is that after walking away or being walked away from, you want to cut out the rest of the world.
 A lot of people resort to this and it’s totally understandable.
 Someone has seriously broken your trust and so the best thing you can think of right now is to block the rest of the world out so it doesn’t happen again.
 However, just because this is totally understandable does not mean it’s OK or healthy!

 There will be people in your life that love and care about you no matter what you think at the moment.
 Let them in and lean on them for support when you need it.
 Speaking to people can be a massive help in getting everything off your chest.
-If you’re a closed off kind of person, it might be that speaking to someone you don’t know is the best way round this, someone like a therapist.
-Make sure you are still keeping up with hobbies you love and doing the things that make you happy.
+If you’re a closed off kind of person, it might be that speaking to someone you don’t know is the best way around this, someone like a therapist.
+Make sure you are still keeping up with the hobbies you love and doing the things that make you happy.